thex3family/thex3family-website/public/content/for/index.md

 ## How Did We Choose Who To Support?

-We all tackle personal challenges in our lives, and as we resolve them, we try to support our family and friends.
-Many of us realized that our challenges were common to many people around the world.
-This realization sparked an idea: Why not extend these solutions to a wider community?

-The best way to help others is to help yourself first, as many of the solutions you build will inevitably help someone like like you.
-So, we support people like ourselves, as we understand your challenges and want to help you on your growth journey.
+We all face challenges, and often it feels like we’re struggling alone.
+But as we work through our own problems, we start to notice that those around us—our friends and family—are facing similar issues.
+By coming together, we can create even better solutions.

+What we’ve learned is simple: the best way to help others is to first help ourselves.
+When we solve our own problems, we end up helping others on the same journey, whether they’re close by or halfway around the world.

+That’s why we’re here—to support people like you, because we’ve walked this path ourselves.
+We understand your challenges and are committed to helping you grow, just as we once hoped someone would help us.

 Watch the short 5-minute video by our founder to hear a personal story of why Co-x3 means so much to us. 👇